wp-plugins/maxgalleria/readme.txt

 The details about using the Maxgalleria Media Library Plus can be found <a href='http://maxgalleria.com/maxgalleria-media-library-plus/'>here</a>.

 == Changelog ==

+= 4.07 =
+* Fixes to the media library folder scanning process

 = 4.06 =
 * Now loading media library plus scripts and styles when the media library plus page is displayed